edamametechnologies/edamame_posture_cli/README.md

 - **start** `<USER>` `<DOMAIN>` `<PIN>` `[DEVICE_ID]` `[LAN_SCANNING]` `[WHITELIST_NAME]` `[LOCAL_TRAFFIC]`: Start continuous monitoring and conditional access control.
 Typically run as a background service or daemon.
 You must supply your Hub user/email, domain, and one-time PIN (from Hub) to register the device session.
 Optional parameters: a custom device identifier, whether to enable LAN scanning (true/false for capturing local traffic), a named whitelist to enforce, and a flag for allowing local traffic.
 This will keep running until stopped and enforce policy/network rules in real-time (e.g., locking down access if posture degrades).
 - **background-start-disconnected** `[LAN_SCANNING]` `[WHITELIST_NAME]` `[LOCAL_TRAFFIC]`: Start the background monitoring in a local-only mode (no connection to EDAMAME Hub).
 It will monitor security posture and network traffic, and enforce the provided whitelist.
 This is useful for CI runners or standalone usage where you want monitoring without cloud integration.
 This process runs until killed; typically you'd run it in a screen/tmux or as a service.
 - **get-sessions** `[ZEEK_FORMAT]` `[LOCAL_TRAFFIC]` `[CHECK_WHITELIST]` `[CHECK_BLACKLIST]` `[CHECK_ANOMALOUS]`: Report network sessions and enforce whitelist compliance.
 The parameters control whether to use Zeek format output, include local traffic, check whitelist conformance (default true), check for blacklisted connections (default true), and check for anomalous connections (default false).
 Returns exit code 0 if successful, non-zero if whitelist violation or if anomalous/blacklisted sessions are detected (when those checks are enabled).
-- **lanscan**: Perform a quick scan of the local network (LAN) to identify other devices on your subnet.
+- **flodbadd**: Perform a quick scan of the local network (LAN) to identify other devices on your subnet.
 This can reveal potential rogue devices or just provide situational awareness.
 It lists IP addresses and basic host info for devices it can detect.
 - **request-signature**: Generate a security posture signature for the current device state.
 The output is a cryptographic signature (token) that represents the current posture (including all threat checks and scores).
 This signature can be stored or embedded (for example, in a Git commit message) as proof of posture at a point in time.
 - **get-last-report-signature**: If the background process (start or background-start-disconnected) is running, this command fetches the most recently generated posture signature from that background monitor.
 This is useful to avoid generating a new one if one was already produced at the end of a build or a scheduled interval.
 - **request-report**: Generate a full security report of the current system.
 This might output a file (e.g., PDF or JSON) containing the detailed posture assessment, including all findings and the signature.
 The report is signed so it can be verified later.
 Use this when you need to provide evidence of compliance or for auditing purposes.